King George V School, Hong Kong: Basketball

 The season of 2011–2012, KGV A-grade boys' basketball team had won the HKSSF Division 3 basketball championship, it was first time for KGV basketball to win a championship.
 In the 2023-24 season, the B-Grade boys' basketball team also won the ISSFHK Silver Division 2 championship.

-Netball

-The netball team at KGV has been one of the school's best performing athletic teams.
-The teams are divided according to A, B, C grade depending on the player's age.

 Swimming

 The girls and boys swimming teams compete separately in the annual Hong Kong Schools Sports Foundation (HKSSF) interschool competition, with the girls team achieving a promotion to the Division 1 competition in 2018 and the boys team continuing to perform strongly in Division 2.
 KGV has produced many swimmers who have won podium places in their events at the HKSSF swimming competitions.

-Additionally, KGV swimmers regularly represent the English Schools Foundation at the annual Wheelock Swim for Millions charity race organised by the community chest.
+KGV swimmers regularly represent the English Schools Foundation at the annual Wheelock Swim for Millions charity race organised by the community chest.
 2015 marked KGV's best showing in the competition with the boys opens team winning the school relay and the overall competition while the staff team came third in the corporate relay.